Courtesy of East Fork

 Woman-owned and L.A.-based, Yoga Zeal has a limited edition Jackson Pollock yoga mat that will have you dreaming of your next trip to MoMA during your downward dog.
 These luxurious mats have a soft suede-like top to prevent slipping while you sweat.
 Better yet?
 The ecofriendly mats are made with 99 percent natural rubber and 1 percent polyester.
 Did we mention they’re machine washable, too?

 Made by artisans in Guatemala, the baskets sold on Mayan Hands are all crafted with sustainably sourced longleaf pine needles and pajón, a native wild grass found in the Guatemalan Highlands.
-While you can certainly use the medium-size Manuela Basket to hold fruit on your dining table, the design is beautiful enough that you might want to hang it on your wall as an art piece.
+While you can certainly use these baskets to hold fruit on your dining table, the design is beautiful enough that you might want to hang it on your wall as an art piece.

 Now’s the time to replace that worn-out suitcase with the busted handle with something new and stylish that glides through the airport with ease.
-Paravel’s carry-ons don’t just look beautiful—they’re also made sustainably with upcycled materials and are completely carbon neutral thanks to a new offset program the small New York–based luggage company launched this fall.
+Paravel’s carry-ons don’t just look beautiful—they’re also made sustainably with upcycled materials and are completely carbon neutral thanks to a new offset program the small woman-owned luggage company launched in 2020.

 Launched as a clean, aluminum-free deodorant company in 2018, woman-owned Curie now also makes gel hand sanitizer with hyaluronic acid, prickly pear seed oil, and glycerin to keep hands germ-free and moisturized.
 This set of hand sanitizers includes three refreshing scents—Grapefruit Cassis, White Tea, and Orange Neroli—and makes a great stocking stuffer.